fsr/infoscreen/README.md

 3. Run the Flask server from your terminal using:
 `$ python3 infoscreen.py dev`
 4. Access the application via [127.0.0.1:5000](http://127.0.0.1:5000).
-_Note that the real Infoscreen is at the moment not part of the Flask application and lives inside of the `templates` folder.
-This will be fixed soon._

 The backend requires a working webserver so you might have to install one on your PC or upload the `backend/` folder to a webhoster.